 Where Kunzite is Used?

-Kunzite is found in Afghanistan, Pakistan, Brazil, Madagascar, Mozambique, and the U.S. (California, and Maine).
+Kunzite is found in various locations worldwide, including Afghanistan, Pakistan, Brazil, Madagascar, Mozambique, and in the U.S. (specifically in California and Maine).

 Treatments of Kunzite